George Gallo

 George Gallo Jr. (born March 20, 1956) is an American screenwriter, film director, producer, painter, and musician.
 He is known for creating the Bad Boys franchise and has a story credit for the first film, Bad Boys.
 He also wrote Midnight Run and 29th Street, and is an accomplished painter in the style of the Pennsylvania Impressionists.
-In 1990, he won the Arts for the Parks award, and he has had three one-man exhibitions in New York City.
+In 1990, he won an award in The Arts for the Parks Top 100 managed by the National Park Academy of the Arts, Inc., and he has had three one-man exhibitions in New York City.

 In 2010, Gallo wrote and directed the film Middle Men, starring Luke Wilson.